aroccon/MHIT36/README.md

 - 22/02/25: Add read input in parallel (to be tested)
 - 24/02/25: Some issue with 25.1; revert back to 24.3 (works fine on both Leonardo and Local)
 - 25/02/25: Improvement of Poisson solver (removed one block when copy in the rhsp); performance looks promising.
 Stop working on the code; perform full validation and scaling of this version; consider moving from EE to AB2; Leo in manteinance, wait tomorrow for some tests.
 - 26/02/25: Everyhting looks good; testing using the WMR benchmark. cuDecomp and single GPU version match very well; AB2 vs Euler minor differences.
 Added post-processing folder to compute dissipation.
 TG test seems very good, agreement with CaNS and other results.
+Time integration modified to AB2, test looks good.

 # Multi-GPU version status